-The Ortofon MC Jubilee features a unique exterior design and an interior construction based on numerous technological advances.
-The cartridge incorporates Wide Range Damping system controlling the high-and low frequency damping separately.
+The Ortofon MC Jubilee features a unique exterior design and interior construction based on numerous technological advances.
+The cartridge incorporates Wide Range Damping system controlling the high and low-frequency damping separately.

 The effective mass has been reduced in the stylus/cantilever system by using a very thin boron rod.
-This material is extremely stiff and even more lightweight compared to aluminum.
-Besides is the velocity of sound almost 3 times higher compared to that of aluminum.
+This material is extremely stiff and even more lightweight compared to aluminium.
+Besides is the velocity of sound is almost 3 times higher compared to that of aluminium.

 Combined with the Nude high-polished Shibata diamond stylus at the end of the cantilever we have developed one of the new elements responsible for the new sound 6-nines (99.9999%) pure silver is used for the coils on the armature.

 The amazing tonal neutrality, dynamics and purity of sound of the Ortofon MC Jubilee set new standards for potency, detail, consistency and sound staging.

 A high-performance MC transformer or MC preamplifier is required to take full advantage of these qualities.
 Recommended load: 10 Ohms or much higher, unless the ancillary system has bright tendencies.

 Output voltage at 1000 Hz, 5cm/sec. – 0,34 mV

 Channel balance at 1 kHz – < 1 dB

 Channel separation at 1 kHz – > 27 dB